 1. Araku Valley, Andhra Pradesh

-How to get there: The best way to get to Araku Valley from Delhi is by taking a flight to Vishakhapatnam and then hire a cab from thereto get to the valley.
+How to get there: The best way to get to Araku Valley from Delhi is by taking a flight to Vishakhapatnam and then hire a cab from there to get to the valley.

 2. Kaas Plateau, Maharashtra

-Kaas Plateau, locally known as the Kaas Pathar is a unique bio-diverse ecosystem located about 25 km from Satara, Maharashtra.
+Kaas Plateau, locally known as the Kaas Pathar, is a unique bio-diverse ecosystem located about 25 km from Satara, Maharashtra.
 Commonly called ‘Maharashtra’s Valley of Flowers’, you’ll be amazed to know that more than 850 species of flowering plants bloom here during the monsoon season!
 Another exciting fact is that the plateau is known to change colours almost every week because of the changing life cycles of the wildflowers.
 This UNESCO World Natural Heritage Site is the perfect place to enjoy the breezy refreshing monsoon.
-But you have to make sure that you follow the rules set by the authorities and don’t pluck the flowers or litter the place.
+But you have to ensure you follow the rules set by the authorities and don’t pluck the flowers or litter the place.

 How to get here: The best and fastest way to get here is by taking a flight to Pune.
 You can then follow road route via NH4 to which should take you 2.5 to 3 hours to reach the Kaas Plateau.